spine-tools/Spine-Toolbox/docs/source/project_items.rst

 A Data store item represents a connection to a Spine model database.
 Currently, the item supports sqlite and mysql dialects.
-The database can be accessed and modified using :ref:`data store views <Data store views>` available from the item's properties or from a right-click context menu.
+The database can be accessed and modified in :ref:`Data store view <Data store view>` available from the item's properties or from a right-click context menu.

 Data Connection |data_connection|